Aceearly1993/lecarde-1/README.md

 eliminated potential confusions on remap keys.
 (Aceearly1993)
 `FIXED` - A bug after 0.6.1 if controller is unplugged mid-game and proceed with keyboard input, then plugged the controller again, the controller input will then be forever lost.
 "Backspace" serves as force re-connect hotkey if auto recognization upon re-plug fails.
 (Aceearly1993)
+`FIXED` - Global control events: Now the game is capable to receive input from joystick slots 2, 3 and 4 instead of only capable to detect joystick slot 1.
+(Aceearly1993)

  #### [0.6.3] - 2025/9/18 ####